Energy in Iran: Biofuel

 In 2016, the Iranian Biofuel Society (IBS) in collaboration with the Vice Presidency for Science of Technology and Tehran and the Suburbs Bus Company executed the first urban pilot project for the consumption of waste cooking oil biodiesel in Tehran`s bus fleet in an attempt to generate public awareness regarding Global Climate Change, wherein they recommend "reducing net anthropogenic CO2 emissions to the atmosphere" and "minimizing anthropogenic disturbances of" atmospheric gasses by partial replacement of fossil fuels with waste-oriented biofuels.
 The program was also supported by Small Grant Programme, Global Environmental Facility, United Nation Development Program (SGP/GEF/UNDP) Office in Iran.
+Research into regional biofuel potential in Iran has identified arid regions like Kerman province as suitable for drought-resistant energy crops such as Jatropha and Sweet Sorghum.

 Solar

 In 2021 there were 450 MW of solar power, less than 1% of installed capacity.
 This is tiny compared to electricity demand and neighbouring countries.

+in February 2026, there were 4200 MW of solar power, around 4% of installed capacity.

 Iran has an average of 2,200 kilowatt-hour solar radiation per square meter annually, and 90% of the country has enough sun to generate solar power 300 days a year.